• Home

 Woodland

-Grants have been given to the Woodland Trust to enable it to purchase and open for public enjoyment over 120 acres of woodland.
+Grants of more than £70,000 have been given to the Woodland Trust to enable it to purchase, and open for public enjoyment, over 120 acres of woodland.
 Grants made from 1983 to 1992 enabled them to buy a large part of Glovers Wood (a site of special scientific interest) and all of Edolphs Copse.
 A grant in 1986 enabled the removal of an ugly barn in Edolphs Copse.

 St Nicholas Church, Charlwood, Grants for Extention, from The John Bristow and Thomas Mason Trust (JB&TMT)